bambooforest/IntroDataScience_Spring_2022/README.md

 Lectures and practicals will be given and done in class.

 Homework will include courses from [DataCamp](https://www.datacamp.com).
 They are due before the next lecture.
-For example, Lecture 2 (March 2) “Writing scientific reports”, homework is the interactive course “Reporting with R Markdown”.
+For example, Lecture 2 (March 2) “Writing scientific reports”; homework is the interactive course “Reporting with R Markdown”.
 It is due before Lecture 3 on March 9.

 Data practicals will include the creation of R markdown reports for each lecture.
-You will implement the methods learned in R code and R markdown on dataset(s) of your own interest.
+You will implement the methods learned in R code and R markdown on dataset(s) of your own interest to produce scientific reports.
 The reports will then be “committed” and “pushed” to your GitHub repository.
 We will discuss this procedure in class.
+The course is heavily weighted on these reports.
+The idea is that you not only learn how to implement the materials taught in this course, but that after the course is over, you will have a type of portfolio showcasing your data science skills (e.g., something that you can share on a resume or CV or on job or school applications).
+This approach will be discussed more in class.

+**Grading**:

-**Grading**: 70% data reports in your GitHub repository.
+* 70% data reports in your GitHub repository.
 There are 12 pertinent lectures and practicals.
 You must submit 10 data practicals.
 70% of your course grade will come from the average of these 10 practicals — or from the 10 best scoring practicals

-30% of your grade will come from (a) presentation(s) of the reading chapters (to be divided amongst the students).
+* 30% of your grade will come from (a) presentation(s) of the reading chapters (to be divided amongst the students).

-Homework in DataCamp is pass / fail.
-That is, you must complete all homework to pass.
-(You can skip the Introduction to R — DataCamp requires a
+* Homework in DataCamp is pass / fail.
+That is, you must complete all homework to pass the class.
+You will be added to our DataCamp and you should receive an invite.
+DataCamp requires a login.

 **Note**: This syllabus is subject to change but the most up-to-date version is always available online: